 After our disastrous train journey from Berlin to Prague, we were well prepared and arrived at the train station with plenty of time to get a compartment on the train.
-The journey was just over 4 hours, so we were very happy when we managed to get a four seater table.
-I am still not overly impressed with european trains as it was delayed by twenty minutes.
-The main issue wasn’t the delay but rather the driver continuously apologising for it, which quickly became more annoying than the actual delay.
-Although the journey itself was beautiful and scenic cutting straight through the mountains.
-The majority of the train were business men so it was ideal to listen to my travel playlist, unwind and soak it all in.
+The journey was just over 4 hours, so we were thrilled when we managed to get a four-seater table.
+I am still not overly impressed with European trains as it was delayed by twenty minutes.
+The main issue wasn’t the delay but rather the driver continuously apologising for it, which quickly became more annoying than the actual wait.
+However, the journey itself was beautiful and scenic, cutting straight through the mountains.
+The majority of the train were businessmen, so it was ideal for listening to my travel playlist, unwinding and soaking it all in.

-Once again we had gotten lucky and had a room to ourselves with two bunk beds and an ensuite.
+Once again, we had gotten lucky and had a room to ourselves with two bunk beds and an en-suite.
 The heat was stifling so we were all very glad of the two small fans.
-Harrie in particular was very happy and proceeded to drag her mattress onto the floor to get better access to the fans.
-We declared this a fan bath.
+Harrie, in particular, was pleased and proceeded to drag her mattress onto the floor to get better access to the fans.
+We declared this to be a fan bath.

-After we had cooled down we decided to go and find somewhere to eat.
-We walked around the area surrounding the hostel and found a nice little Italian called salt and peppay.
+After we had cooled down, we decided to go and find somewhere to eat.
+We walked around the area surrounding the hostel and found a lovely little Italian called salt and peppay.
 It did great traditional pizzas for a reasonable price, and we were happy to take advantage of the air conditioning.

-Already from our short time waking around Vienna the architecture and statues are astounding.
-Around every corner there seems to be other impressive marble marvel.
+Already from our short time waking around Vienna, the architecture and statues are astounding.
+Around every corner, there seems to be another impressive marble marvel.

 (Statue of Zeus)

-I did notice something else whilst walking around, that all the traffic lights seem to be very different to English ones.
-When I initially pointed this out no one believed me until we found another set, the traffic lights are LGBT friendly and various combinations of couples fell in love as the light changed green.
-We later googled it and found out it they had been left up from the Eurovision.
-I think all traffic lights should adopt a more interesting approach.
+I did notice something else whilst walking around, that all the traffic lights seem to be very different from English ones.
+When I initially pointed this out no one believed me until we found another set, the traffic lights are LGBT friendly, and various combinations of couples fell in love as the light turned green.
+We later googled it and found out if they had been left up from the Eurovision.
+I think all traffic lights should adopt a more exciting approach.

-Exhausted from the heat and travelling we stayed in and had a couple of drinks at the hostel bar, and played a few half hearted card games we decided to call it a night and make use of the first decent wifi connection to skype home and catch up with everyone.
+Exhausted from the heat and travelling we stayed in and had a couple of drinks at the hostel bar, and played a few half-hearted card games.
+We quickly decided to call it a night and make use of the first decent WiFi connection to skype home and catch up with everyone.